What Makes a Good Website: Features, Best Practices & Examples

 Here’s a good website example to learn from.
 If your website has to include several stunning artworks, the importance of a beautiful interface might not be obvious.
 However, you can see how the old website design seemed a little cluttered and a tad dated due to the grey background.

-The new website belonging to the Art Institute of Chicago has a much more dramatic look (it features one striking image to promote an ongoing exhibition).
+Art Institute Chicago's website redesign has a much more dramatic look (it features one striking image to promote an ongoing exhibition).

 Easy navigation